What is Health Literacy?

 The Problem of Health Literacy

 Millions of Americans lack adequate literacy and numeracy skills.
 The 2003 National Assessment of Adult Literacy (NAAL) revealed that 93 million American adults – 43% of the adult population – have basic or below basic literacy as compared to intermediate or proficient levels.
 People with basic or below basic literacy generally have difficulty performing tasks like reading a bus schedule or bar graph, or writing a simple letter explaining an error on a bill.
 The problem of inadequate literacy is especially pronounced in North Carolina.
 Based on the 1992 NAAL survey, more North Carolinians function at the lowest literacy levels compared to people nationally.
 State level estimates place North Carolina 41st in terms of adequate adult literacy levels.
-The 1992 estimate likely underestimated the current problem of health literacy in this state as the population of immigrants and elderly continues to grow.

 Research indicates that low health literacy contributes to a number of health and health care problems.
 Low health literacy is associated with: